-- The average payout amount for cases involving brain damage, quadriplegia, and lifelong care was $944,664 in 2014.
+- The average payout amount for cases involving brain damage, quadriplegia, and lifelong care in 2018 is more than $1 Million.

-- The majority of medical malpractice cases involved inpatient care.
+- The majority of medical malpractice cases or44% involved inpatient care.

 Clearly, medical malpractice in the United States is a bigger issue than many realize.
 Reading statistics about medical malpractice and becoming one are two very different experiences.
 If you or a loved one fell victim to negligent, incompetent, or careless healthcare workers, you need an attorney you can trust.
 These cases can easily become complex in Fort Lauderdale and feel overwhelming as you also deal with personal injuries or a death in the family.
 Let our team at Kelley/Uustal take care of the legwork so you can focus on healing – physically and emotionally.